 – Motivation & Practical Reasoning (IB, weeks 1 to 4, Tue 1000–1100, Lecture Block 1)

 – Axiology & Well-being (II, weeks 1 to 4, Wed 1100–1200, Mill Lane Lecture 11)

-I supervise undergraduates in the Cambridge Philosophy ‘Tripos’ and MPhils (Master’s students) on a wide range of topics in ethics, political philosophy and the history of philosophy.
+I supervise undergraduates in the Cambridge Philosophy ‘Tripos’ and MPhils (Master’s students) on topics in ethics, political philosophy, aesthetics, epistemology, metaphysics and the history of philosophy.

 I list the Tripos papers I supervise.
 I am open to requests from Directors of Studies for supervising coursework and dissertations on topics within my areas of competence.

 – Set Texts (Plato, Meno; Descartes, Meditations; Mill, On Liberty & The Subjection of Women)

 – Metaphysics and the Philosophy of Mind

 Part IB (2nd year)

 Since 2015, I have supervised MPhil essays and dissertations on the following topics: